Adespinoza/bitcoin-price-dashboard/README.md

 💡Built using [Nextjs]. 🎨Design using [Bulma] framework.

 ### Description
 Small dashboard project to work with Nextjs and API calls to [Coindesk].
+This project is primarily to learn/understand how Nextjs works compared to CSR (client side rendering).

 ![Dashboard](https://im.ezgif.com/tmp/ezgif-1-9c5a747ea037.gif)